This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Best places in east London / best east London areas

 1. Bethnal Green

 At the eastern end of Bethnal Green road, you’ll find the Young V&A (formerly known as the V&A Museum of Childhood) – a fantastic museum and day out in itself for families.
-Note it is currently closed until 2023 for renovations.
+Note it is currently closed and due to reopen this summer (2023) after two years’ of renovations.

 Likely East London’s edgiest and most well-known enclave that kick started the east end revival, Shoreditch is a creative canvas and hipster hangout bursting with bars, clubs, street art and retail (BoxPark Shoreditch was London’s original shipping container shopping mall).